 When it comes to oral triptans, you’ll want to grab a glass of water and swallow the tablet whole.
 They can be taken with or without food, so don’t worry about needing a snack.

 In terms of timing, take them as soon as you feel a migraine headache coming on—the sooner you take them, the more effective they’ll be.

 Most importantly, be sure to take them as prescribed.

 You should start by taking one dose.
 If you’re still in pain after two hours, you can take a second dose.

 You might’ve heard that taking too many triptans will eventually make them ineffective.
 While there’s no scientific evidence confirming that rumor, there is research that indicates that taking more than two to three triptans tablets a week could result in MOH (medication-overuse headaches).
 While the chances are low that this will happen—1-2% of patients—it’s best to keep your intake below three tablets per week.

 In fact, doctors typically recommend that patients who experience more than two migraine attacks per week start taking preventative medication.

-Many people start to feel results within two hours of taking their triptans with some triptans, such as sumatriptan, working within 20-60 minutes.
 We know that those two hours can feel especially long during a migraine episode, which is why we also recommend practicing self-care—whether that’s leaving work early and lying down in a dark room, drinking caffeine, or doing whatever it is that makes you feel better.
 (If you’re not sure what would make you feel better, or you need some fresh ideas, here’s a list of home remedies many migraine sufferers swear by.)

 Lastly, if you experience several migraines a month, you might want to consider pairing triptans with a preventative treatment.
 Still, it’s best to take as few medications as possible in an effort to reduce side effects and cost.
 And it’s for this very reason that we recommend starting with one acute migraine treatment.